d4rk50ul1/klipper-on-android/README.md

     - **Installation path**: `/data/local/debian`
     *Note: You can choose a different location but if it's within `${EXTERNALDATA}` then SSH may fail to start.*
     - **User name**: `android`
-    *Note: You can choose something else if you make sure to update the scripts in this gist accordingly.*
+    *Note: You can choose something else if you make sure to update the scripts, configs and paths in this tutorial accordingly.*
   - **INIT**:
     - **Enable**: `yes`
     - **Init system**: `sysv`